Bedrock-OSS/bedrock-wiki/docs/concepts/materials.md

     },
 ```

-we can see that the material's name is "villager_v2_masked", and that it builds off of the material named "entity_multitexture_masked".
+We can see that the material's name is "villager_v2_masked" and builds off the material named "entity_multitexture_masked".
 Scrolling up in the file, we can find "entity_multitexture_masked" inheriting the settings from "entity_alphatest" and building further onto it:

 ```json